Local Development Scheme

 The SCI sets out our approach to involving the community and other stakeholders in producing Local Development Documents and assessing planning applications.

-Although it has been less than five years since the previous version was published, we have recently reviewed and updated the document in advance of consulting on the first stage of a new local plan.
-The latest version was published in September 2022.
+The SCI must be reviewed at least every five years.
+The previous version was published in September 2022.
+Although it has been less than five years since the previous version was published, we have recently reviewed and updated the document to reflect a revised approach to developing a new local plan.
+The latest version was published in February 2024.

 The SCI applies to the whole of the borough.